 What you can do

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
-Prehypertension rarely has symptoms, but it's a risk factor for heart disease.
+Elevated blood pressure rarely has symptoms, but it's a risk factor for heart disease.
 Let your doctor know if you have any symptoms such as chest pain or shortness of breath.

 - Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke or diabetes, and any major stresses or recent life changes.